 But it doesn’t stop there.
 It goes on to ask, ‘Are there any discernible patterns in the church’s

-In today’s society, at least in the developed world, the role of the man has become increasingly
+study.
+In today’s society, at least in the developed world, the role of the man has become

-confused, leaving many men unsure of what manhood really means.
-This book aims to clarify the
+increasingly confused, leaving many men unsure of what manhood really means.
+This book aims

 Details of my books, and

 Poke In The Faith and